robhicks/song-mgr/README.md

 Then run ```npm run dev``` and point your browser to ```localhost:5005```.

 Play around with the other branches.
-In doing so, you'll see that the lit-html branch is noticeably faster in liking, disliking and favoriting tracks and artists.
-It is not any faster in switching between tracks and artists.
+In doing so, you'll see that the lit-html branch is noticeably faster in liking, unliking and favoriting tracks and artists.
+It doesn't appear to be any faster in switching between tracks and artists.